This document describes what COS will and will not replicate after you enable cross-bucket replication for a bucket.

 In a source bucket with cross-bucket replication enabled, COS will replicate the following:

 - If you specify an object version to delete in the source bucket by specifying a version ID, COS will not replicate this delete operation.

 - If you add a bucket-level configuration such as a lifecycle rule to the source bucket, COS will not replicate any resulting object operations.

 If an object is deleted from a source bucket with cross-bucket replication enabled, the following will happen:

 In a source bucket with cross-bucket replication enabled, COS will not replicate the following:

 - The cross-bucket replication of object data between buckets is not transitive.
 If you set two cross-bucket replication rules, one of which sets bucket A as the source bucket and bucket B as the destination bucket, and the other sets bucket B as the source bucket and bucket C as the destination bucket, then the object data added to bucket A will be replicated only to bucket B but not to bucket C.

 - For example, if you update the lifecycle configuration of the source bucket, COS will not apply this configuration to the destination bucket synchronously.

-- If you only configure a lifecycle rule for the source bucket, COS will add deletion flags to expired objects there, which will not be copied to the destination bucket.
-If you want the destination bucket to be able to delete the expired objects too, you need to configure the same lifecycle rule for the destination bucket separately.
+- If you configure a lifecycle rule only for the source bucket, COS will add delete markers to expired objects there, but the markers will not be replicated to the destination bucket.
+For the destination bucket to delete these expired objects as well, you need to configure the same lifecycle rule for the destination bucket.